microsoft/molucn/README.md

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.
+This is the official code for [A substructure-aware loss for feature attribution in drug discovery]().

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process

+`conda env update -n base --file environment.yaml`

 2. Software dependencies
 3. Latest releases
 4. API references

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.
+To train the GNN model and run feature attribution for one target protein 1D3G-BRE, run:
+`python xaicode/main.py --target 1D3G-BRE --method [diff, gradinput, ig, cam, gradcam]`

+To run Random Forest and use it to assign feature importance, run:
+`python xaicode/main_rf.py --target 1D3G-BRE`

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.